geektechniquestudios/ChessWager/README.md

   - Advertising
   - 24/7 monitoring of chat and services
   - Gather analytics; refactor and plan ahead based on data
+  - Pay down tech debt as much as possible
   - Optimize backend
   - Actively design defense against fraud and hacking
   - Build user engagement systems, like achievements and badges